CU-DSI-Scholars/site-source/content/post/2018-01-21-project-human-peri-ictal-single-unit-activity.md

 thumbnailImagePosition: left
 thumbnailImage: //res.cloudinary.com/tz33cu/image/upload/v1516632872/m-array_myp0th.png
 ---
 Microelectrode array recordings from patients undergoing surgical evaluation have captured typical clinical seizures.
 Because of the extreme pathological conditions at these times, identifying single units from extracellular data is a particular challenge.
 Our group has developed techniques for tracking neurons through the ictal transition.
-We are applying them to newly acquired data and to address fundamental questions about the activity of different cell classes at seizure initiation.
+We are applying them to newly acquired data and addressing fundamental questions about the activity of different cell classes at seizure initiation.

 <!--more-->